NOTICE TO ATTEND ETC.

 Authorisation for the Board to resolve on repurchase of own shares (item 20)

-The Board proposes that the Board shall be authorised to resolve to repurchase the company’s own shares, if the purpose is to cancel shares through a decrease of the share capital, in accordance with the following conditions:
+The Board proposes that the Board is authorised to pass a resolution on repurchasing the company’s own shares, for cancellation of shares through a reduction of the share capital, but also in order to secure delivery of Class B shares the participants in the company’s long-term, share based, incentive plans, in accordance with the following conditions:

-- The repurchase of Class A and/or Class B shares shall take place on the Nasdaq Stockholm in accordance with Nasdaq Stockholm’s rules regarding purchase of own shares.
+- The repurchase of Class A and/or Class B shares shall take place at Nasdaq Stockholm in accordance with Nasdaq Stockholm’s rules regarding purchase of own shares.

 - The repurchase of Class A and/or B shares may take place on one or more occasions for the period up until the next Annual General Meeting.